sksundaram-learning/tanuki/README.md

 $ mix ct
 ```

-To start an instance configured for development, use the following commands:
+To start an instance configured for development, run the commands shown below.
+While it would be nice to invoke `mix phoenix.server` from the umbrella project, Phoenix insists on trying to reload the Erlang applications, and fails.
+For now, just run the web app.

 ```
-$ mix release
+$ cd apps/tanuki_web
-$ _build/dev/rel/tanuki/bin/tanuki foreground
+$ mix phoenix.server
 ```

-The web server will be listening on port 8000.
+The web server will be listening on port 4000.
 Be sure to have a CouchDB instance running.

 ### Triggering Processing